-Dividends have been declared out of income reserves and are subject to Dividend Withholding Tax at a rate of 20% in respect of those shareholders who are not exempt from paying Dividend Withholding Tax.
+Dividends have been declared out of income reserves and are subject to dividend withholding tax at a rate of 20% in respect of those shareholders who are not exempt from paying dividend withholding tax.

-17. Post-balance sheet events
+17. Post balance sheet events

-No significant events that meet the requirements of IAS 10 have occurred since the reporting date.
+No material events that meet the requirements of IAS 10 have occurred since the reporting date.